US judge swats aside Trump case to protect his financial records

 Trump calls judge Amit Mehta ‘crazy’ and says it is a ‘wrong decision by obviously an Obama-appointed judge’

+Washington — On Monday, a US judge ruled in favour of a US House of Representatives committee seeking US President Donald Trump’s financial records from his accounting firm, dealing an early setback to the Trump administration in its legal battle with Congress.
+US district judge Amit Mehta in Washington also denied a request by Trump to stay his decision pending an appeal.
 Last Tuesday, Mehta heard oral arguments on whether Mazars must comply with a House of Representatives oversight committee subpoena.
 Mehta said in Monday’s ruling that the committee “has shown that it is not engaged in a pure fishing expedition for the president’s financial records” and that the Mazars documents might assist Congress in passing laws and performing other core functions.

 Podcast | Business Day Spotlight - Huawei vows it will not crack under pressure